 Refunds for board charges will be prorated equally over the semester.
 In no cases will institutional aid generate a refund greater than the amount of funds already received.
 No refund will be given for room rental.

 A reduction in credit hours at any time during the semester may cause a reduction in financial aid, which, in turn, may cause the student to have an outstanding balance due to the College.
 Disbursed aid might be reduced if an adjusted cost of attendance results in an aid award that exceeds financial need and/or cost of attendance for the term.
 Eligibility for awarded aid that has not been disbursed at the time of the reduction in course load will be reevaluated and paid according to the level of enrollment at the time the funds are to be disbursed.
-For example, a student must be enrolled at least half-time at the point of a federal Stafford loan disbursement.
+For example, a student must be enrolled at least half-time at the point of a Federal Direct Loan disbursement.
 Another example is that a student must be enrolled full-time (at least 12 hours) on the Georgia Tuition Equalization Grant/HOPE deadline date.
 This date is posted in the Guide to Student Life and Planning Calendar.
-Please note that a reduction in credit hours can occur if a student fails a short term class which is a prerequisite for their next short term class.
+Please note that a reduction in credit hours can occur if a student fails a short-term class which is a prerequisite for their next short-term class.

-Students who reduce course load should consult with the Office of Financial Aid regarding their eligibility for financial aid awards.
+Students who reduce course load should consult the financial aid office regarding their eligibility for financial aid awards.